 Dr. Tedesco is a PGY-4 resident at Columbia University Department of Orthopedics in New York, NY.
 She is the current chair of the AAOS Resident Assembly Education Committee.
 In addition to resident education, she is interested in medical student mentoring.

 Dr. Varacallo is finishing his orthopaedic surgery sports medicine fellowship at the University of Kentucky.
 He is also head team surgeon for the DuBois Dream (of the NABL).
 Beyond team coverage, Dr. Varacallo has a passion for mentorship, igniting his interest to co-found Orthomentor alongside Drs.
 Amiethab Aiyer and Jonathan Kaplan.

-Kate is the Editorial Coordinator for the American Academy of Orthopaedic Surgeons, assisting the Director of Publishing in running the Journal of the AAOS ® and maintaining the online presence of the journal.
+Kate is the Content Coordinator for the American Academy of Orthopaedic Surgeons, assisting the Director of Publishing in running the Journal of the AAOS ® and maintaining the online presence of the journal.
 She has a Bachelors in English Literature from Lawrence University.